So you couldn’t attend any protests last year. Now what?

 Tensions are running high.
 Arguments can spiral out of control and out of context.
 Here’s how to stay sane during a politically charged shitstorm:

-Here’s lesson from filmmaking — show, don’t tell.
+Here’s a lesson from filmmaking — show, don’t tell.
 Don’t tell someone they’re wrong, show them how wrong they are.
 And ask questions, it’ll put them on edge.

 Don’t counsel a person, we’re in an age where everyone thinks they know too much, so just get them thinking, let them reflect.